Empress Mingdao

 Empress Mao (fl.
 223 – 22 September 237), personal name unknown, formally known as Empress Mingdao, was an empress of the state of Cao Wei during the Three Kingdoms period of China.
-She was married to Cao Rui, the second emperor of Wei.
+Born to a lowly family, she was married to Cao Rui, the second emperor of Wei, but would later lose favor and her life.

-History
+Life and background

 Lady Mao hailed from a poor family from Henei; her father Mao Jia (毛嘉) was a carpenter in the Department of Public Works.
 She became a concubine of Cao Rui during the reign of his father, Cao Pi when Cao Rui was Prince of Pingyuan and Lady Yu, also from Henei, was the chief wife.
-However Cao Rui was noted to show great favour to Mao, often sharing a carriage with her.
+However, Cao Rui was noted to show great favor to Mao, often sharing a carriage with her.